fluxcd/community/community-roles.md

     ```

   - Have your sponsoring maintainers reply confirmation of sponsorship: `+1`
-  - Once your sponsors have responded, your request will be reviewed by a member of the Flux [Oversight Committee].
+  - Once your sponsors have responded, your request will be reviewed by a member of the [flux2-maintainers].
     Any missing information will be requested.

 **Responsibilities and privileges:**